 My first impression on Bandung wasn’t that good.
-I was coming from sunny Sumbawa, with clear blue sky and fresh air.
+I came from sunny Sumbawa, with clear blue sky and fresh air.
 It took some time for me to get used with the grey sky and polluted air, and a few weeks to learn how to cross the road with cars passing by (and I’m proud to say that I have mastered that now).

 My first year in Bandung was rough.
 I had so many things to experience for the first time.
 Crossing the street, walking on the street with cars only inches from me, being in a crowded place, and on top of that, living alone.
 I was so scared, confused, and overwhelmed at that time.
 Bandung seemed like a gigantic scary city for me.